enfiskutensykkel/euler/README.md

 (bigger than what fits in traditional data types), textual processing etc.
 Sadly I'm not all too familiar with [numpy](http://www.numpy.org/), therefore some of my solutions that require speed are in C (C99/GNU).
+I'm also in the process of learning C++, so some solutions will be implemented in that.

 I've also included a script to copy problem descriptions and place them in the problem sub-directories.
 Run `python update.py` in the root repository directory.